Tutoriel & patron | Sac banane en cuir - 2 tailles

 LARGE MODEL VIEW

-Then sew the bottom of the fanny pack lining as in the previous step.
-Attention: leave a 10 cm opening in the lining to be able to turn the pouch over at the end.
+Then sew the bottom of the lining of the fanny pack as in the previous step.
+Attention: leave a 10 cm opening in the lining to be able to turn the pouch inside out at the end.

 lining seam

 Trim the corners of the pouch by cutting off the excess leather and lining.
-Then, return the banana pouch.
+Then, turn the fanny pack inside out.

 11. Close the opening